google/multispecies-whale-detection/README.md

 Annotations, which are the source of labeled data for training, are usually stored as CSV, but the format of this also varies across datasets.

-The *examplgen* Beam pipeline reads audio files and CSV label and metadata files from a filesystem and writes TFRecord files to be consumed by the training job.
+The *examplegen* Beam pipeline reads audio files and CSV label and metadata files from a filesystem and writes TFRecord files to be consumed by the training job.
 In the process, it: